ayank674/Youtube-downloader-bot/readme.md

 - A Telegram account and a bot created via @BotFather.
 - A Render account for deployment ([Render](https://render.com)).
 - A PostgreSQL database, set up on Render.
-- Python environment to generate an encryption key.

 ## Installation